jvdsande/mixt/packages/core/README.md

 Shorthand for `mixt run build`.
 Will also match `mixt:build` scripts.

+Additionally, `mixt build` also hoists built packages to ensure subsequent builds can proceed correctly.

 #### `mixt watch [packages...]` :

 Shorthand for `mixt run watch`.
 Will also match `mixt:watch`, `mixt:dev` and `dev` scripts.